soffes/blog/posts/2011-10-26-easy-syntax-highlighting.markdown

 Pygmentize.process(source, :javascript)
 ```

-*The best part about all of this is that you can run it on Heroku!* I [switched my blog to use it](https://github.com/samsoffes/samsoff.es/commit/5bf2aa733d020caad897960a133055110e545ea5#L2R14) and it's working great.
+==The best part about all of this is that you can run it on Heroku!== I [switched my blog to use it](https://github.com/samsoffes/samsoff.es/commit/5bf2aa733d020caad897960a133055110e545ea5#L2R14) and it's working great.
 By the way, if you're using Heroku, be sure you use the [Cedar Stack](http://devcenter.heroku.com/articles/cedar).

 Here's my **[little example page running on Heroku](http://pygmentize-example.herokuapp.com)**.
 The full source is [on GitHub](https://github.com/samsoffes/pygmentize-example) too.
 Enjoy!